johnwalle/Snake-Game-OpenGL/README.md

 ---

 ## 🧱 How to Compile and Run (Windows – MinGW-w64 + FreeGLUT)

-# Compile and run the Snake Game using MinGW and FreeGLUT on Windows
 ```bash
 g++ snake.cpp -o snake -I"/c/mingw64/include" -L"/c/mingw64/lib" -lfreeglut -lopengl32 -lglu3
 ./snake.exe